redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

 ### Parallel Operations

 We could reverse the byte-order of each `i32` individually, but fortunately, WebAssembly makes a large number of SIMD (***S***ingle ***I***nstruction, ***M***ultiple ***D***ata) instructions available to us.
-These instructions are designed to peform the same operation in parallel to multiple data values.
+These instructions are designed to peform the same operation on multiple data values *in parallel*.
-This not only simplifies the coding, but gives a four-fold performance improvement.
+This not only simplifies the coding, but gives us a four-fold performance improvement.

-In the loop where the raw binary file data is copied from the message block into the start of the message schedule, instead of using the `memory.copy` instruction, we can use the SIMD instruction `i8x16.swizzle`.
+In the loop where the raw binary file data is copied from the message block into the start of the message digest, instead of using the `memory.copy` instruction, we can use the SIMD instruction `i8x16.swizzle`.

 "Swizzle" is just a goofy name for rearranging a set of things into a new order.